-Our Conservation Program works to resolve environmental threats in ways that ensure the well-being of local communities while sustaining natural resources and protecting biodiversity.
-We do so by collaborating with outstanding global and local organizations that share our mission.
-The Trust’s place-based approach aims to align biodiversity conservation and environmental protection goals with sustainable human development.
-This includes promoting development solutions that benefit communities, wildlife and the environment; establishing and supporting the management of protected areas; and working to save endangered species.
-Wherever possible, the Trust leverages investment and leadership of those in the public and private sectors, and seeks long-term financing mechanisms to ensure the sustainability of efforts and impacts.
+Our Conservation Program collaborates with outstanding global and local organizations to resolve environmental threats in ways that ensure the well-being of local communities while sustaining natural resources and biodiversity.
+Helmsley's place-based approach aims to align biodiversity conservation and environmental protection goals with sustainable human development.
+This includes promoting solutions that benefit communities, wildlife, and the environment; establishing and supporting the management of protected areas; and working to save endangered species.

-The Trust is currently focused on the Galapagos Archipelago in Ecuador, Baja California Sur in Mexico, Madagascar and Myanmar.
-Each is remarkable for its biodiversity and each is threatened by a variety of environmental, social, political and developmental conditions.
-In developing and refining tailored grantmaking strategies for these four regions, our program team considers a broad spectrum of factors, including sustainable natural resource management, terrestrial and marine ecosystem viability, species conservation needs and opportunities, health and disease dynamics, environmental and climate change forecasts, economic and political forces, the capacity and leadership of local conservation practitioners, and the presence of potential partner organizations and other funding sources.
-Details of the Trust’s focus and work in each of these target areas is as follows:
+Our current focus areas include the Galápagos Archipelago in Ecuador, Baja California Sur in Mexico, Madagascar, and Myanmar.
+Each is remarkable for its biodiversity and each is threatened by a variety of environmental, social, political, and developmental conditions.
+In developing and refining tailored grantmaking strategies for these four regions, we consider sustainable natural resource management, terrestrial and marine ecosystem viability, species conservation needs and opportunities, health and disease dynamics, environmental and climate change forecasts, economic and political forces, the capacity and leadership of local conservation practitioners, the presence of potential partner organizations, and other funding sources.
+In addition to focusing on these four specific regions, we are committed to global marine conservation and connecting our place-based programs to broader regional and global priorities.
+Details of our work in each of these target areas is as follows:

 - Technical assistance for the national park service to improve the management of the Galápagos National Park and Marine Reserve;